Loan relief granted to defrauded for-profit college students

 The move marks a step forward in the Biden administration’s effort to clear a backlog of claims in the borrower defense program, which provides loan forgiveness to students who were defrauded by their colleges.
 Claims piled up during the Trump administration, which stalled the program and only started processing claims after a federal court demanded it.
 There are now more than 100,000 pending claims.

-In announcing the new action, Education Secretary Miguel Cardona vowed to continue standing up for students who are deceived by their schools.

-“Our action today will give thousands of borrowers a fresh start and the relief they deserve,” Cardona said in a statement.
-“Many of these borrowers have waited a long time for relief, and we need to work swiftly to render decisions for those whose claims are still pending.”
+“Many of these borrowers have waited a long time for relief, and we need to work swiftly to render decisions for those whose claims are still pending,” Dr. Cardona continued.
+“This work also emphasizes the need for ongoing accountability so that institutions will never be able to commit this kind of widespread deception again.”

+The debts are being forgiven under a provision known as “borrower defense to repayment,” claims which allow students to petition for their debts to be erased “if your school misled you or engaged in other misconduct in violation of certain state laws,” according to the Education Department’s Federal Student Aid office.

+ITT Technical Institutes shut down in 2016 after the DOE barred it from enrolling students who receive federal aid.

 It follows another round of loan discharges in March, when the Education Department cleared $1 billion in federal student debt for 72,000 borrowers.
 Those claims all came from former students of for-profit colleges.